Pumpkin chocolate chip cookies are rich and perfect for fall!

 - Bake for 7-9 minutes, then let cool on the cookie sheets for two minutes.
 Transfer to a wire rack to cool.

-It’s a pretty small batch, so for a crowd I always double it.
+It’s a pretty small batch, so when feeding a crowd, I always double it.
 But somehow they never last long!!